 P: E103-E104.
 Federal budget concepts, examination of various rationales for government spending, and collective organization.
-Criteria for the evaluation of specific government programs.
+Derived and applied criteria for the evaluation of specific government programs.
 Stabilization function of fiscal policy.
 Credit not given for both E362 and E360.
-I Sem., II Sem.